Do you have Candida?

 Soon after our third son was born-still, I developed signs of a uterine infection.
-After a curette my careers strongly advised a course of antibiotics.
+After a curette, my carers strongly advised a course of antibiotics.
 As a health practitioner I was aware of strategies for rebuilding my gut flora but it was not long before we were pregnant again.
-With sustaining another pregnancy my body felt taxed.
+Sustaining another pregnancy taxed my body.
 Towards the end of this pregnancy my immune and digestive systems were obviously depleted and unknowingly for the first time in my life I developed a candida overgrowth.

 It wasn’t until I was breastfeeding my newborn and experienced nipple thrush did I identify the candida.
-With breastfeeding it took close to eight months to rid myself of candida and restrengthen my gut.
-So I can identify with frustrations people have with this overgrowth, however with patience and focus you can certainly get your health back on track.
+With breastfeeding, it took close to eight months to rid myself of candida and restrengthen my gut.
+I can identify with the frustrations people have with this overgrowth, however with patience and focus you can certainly get your health back on track.

 The following information is a summary of various books and information from the internet.
 Some guidelines appeared contradictory so I have done my best to research the most successful methods for tackling candida.References below.

 Holistic health practitioners such as naturopaths, homeopaths and chiropractors may be able to assist you further with dietary and supplementary advice.

 Some people believe that candida overgrowths only affect women and those of a particular age group.
 However such an infection, large or small, can affect anyone, irrespective of sex or age, it may even affect our children.

 · Candida albicans and several other related fungi often proliferate in people who suffer digestive and other metabolic imbalances.